 Bora Bora vs. Moorea: Which Island Paradise is the Winner?

 After reading this article, you’ll understand why both islands end up victorious in this battle of Bora Bora vs. Moorea.
-Honestly, both of them are great and you really can’t go wrong.
+Honestly, both of them are great and you really can’t go wrong and either island will be the best choice for you depending on your preferred travel style.

 Both offer slightly different, but always quite similar experiences.
 Both are overwhelmingly worth a visit.
 If you can swing it, I highly recommend trying to squeeze both into one trip.
 I would recommend putting Moorea ahead of Bora Bora just because I find Bora Bora to be more relaxing and prefer to end my travels on a relaxing note, but the truth is, you can’t go wrong.